All editions of the Daily Lesson Plans curricula dated 2012 or later exceed the changes made to AP Biology by the College Board in 2012 and 2019.

 - A seasoned teacher looking for fresh ideas and novel techniques to address multiple intelligences

 AP Biology Daily Lesson Plans contains student-centered activities that allow teachers to deliver a higher-order thinking and engagement activity for each content topic required in the AP College Board course.
-Instruction follows Next Generation Science Standards (NGSS) and exceeds the College Board scope and skills for the 2012 redesigned course (please see the alignment tab for details).
+Instruction follows Next Generation Science Standards (NGSS) and exceeds the College Board scope and skills for the 2019 redesigned course.
 A prepared Audit Syllabus is available to teachers who intend to follow the lesson plans included in this curriculum (please go to the Audit Syllabus page for more information about this product).

 All Catalyst Learning Curricula use a variety of instructional methods to develop the strengths and weaknesses of a diverse class of students.
 Games, debates, role-playing, lab and field experimentation, modeling, evidence-based argumentation, simulations, and other forms of kinesthetic learning demand a high level of engagement by the learner, resulting in deeper comprehension and retention.